 Women who experience early menopause also face increased risk for other health issues.
 These can range from osteoporosis and heart disease to stress and anxiety – and are a result of the low estrogen levels, says Healthline.

 Cancer survivors treating early menopause can use the same methods as those who didn’t have a cancer diagnosis.
 One option is hormone replacement therapy.
 “Supplemental estrogen and progestin can help replace some of the reproductive hormones your body can no longer make on its own.
 They’re often taken until the average age of menopause (about 50) to manage the uncomfortable symptoms of early menopause,” writes Healthline.
 Additional options include taking calcium and vitamin D supplements and/or speaking with a therapist to cope with stress.
 Consult with your doctor to see which treatment or treatments are best for you.

 For those still feeling apprehensive, there is good news: “Women facing menopause at a younger age need not fear it,” says Memorial Sloan Kettering gynecologic surgeon Jennifer Mueller.
 In her article “5 Myths about Cancer-Related Early Menopause,” Dr. Mueller addresses misconceptions about the severity of early menopause.
 If you or a loved one has been diagnosed with late-stage cancer, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds For Living Program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance